 2019-05-31 Initial publication of the Wisdome contest webpage

-In conjunction with the joint conferences Eurographics & EuroVis in Norrköping, Sweden in 2020, we invite you to join the Wisdome Contest.
+In conjunction with the joint conferences Eurographics & EuroVis in Norrköping, Sweden in 2020, we invite you to join the co-l0cated Wisdome Contest.
+The goal of the Wisdome contest is to be a festival of scientific and/or data-inspired dome movies for a public audience.
 The Visualization Center C in Norrköping houses one of the premier dome theatres in all of Europe and is operated in close conjunction with Linköping University, providing an optimal constellation to provide a venue for communicating scientific content to a wide audience using this display method.
-We encourage a wide array of submissions that not only cover various academic fields, but also enable the participation of interested non-academic institutions, such as other digital science centers.
-Movie submissions should aim to educate the general public about science in general, a particular scientific aspect or discovery, or scientific methods in general.
+We encourage submissions from a wide array of backgrounds, ranging from academic institutions to digital science centers and beyond.
+Movie submissions should be targeted at the general public and aim to educate about science in general, a particular scientific aspect or discovery, or the Scientific Method in general.
 These submissions should be predominantly aimed at the educated general public that might visit a science center and wishes to learn more about the world around us.
-Award winning categories for this contest are: the use of the dome surface, visual quality, technical excellence, creativity and storytelling, use of sound and music, and audience engagement.
+Submissions will be assessed by the referees according to the following criteria,

 Call for Submissions

 Submissions consist of fulldome movie and an accompanying document of up to 2 pages in length, with an optional third page for references.
 This document must use the two-column style used at the EuroVis conference, and should include short paragraphs addressing the following aspects:

 - description of the submission category and targeted audience, for example: explanatory, exploratory, artistic, or commercial,

 - short explanations how the submission addresses the evaluation criteria,